hsuan0223x/RHCEv9-Lab/practice-exam-question/question11.md

 192.168.10.105   node5.example.com     node5
 ```

-iii) The playbook name should be "hosts.yml" and run it on dev group.
+- The playbook name should be `hosts.yml` and run it on dev group.